Jumio/mobile-sdk-ios/docs/integration_document-verification.md

 | I00000 | Certificate not valid anymore.
 Please update your application | End-to-end encryption key not valid anymore, retry impossible |
 | K10400 | Unsupported document code defined.
 Please contact Jumio support | An unsupported document code has been set, retry impossible |

-The first letter (A-J) represents the error case.
-The remaining characters are represented by numbers that contain information helping us understand the problem situation ([x][yyyy]).
-Please always include the whole code when filing an error related issue to our support team.
+__Note:__ Please always include the whole code when filing an error related issue to our support team.

 ## Callback
-To get information about callbacks, Netverify Retrieval API, Netverify Delete API and Global Netverify settings and more, please read our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md).
+To get information about callbacks, __Netverify Retrieval API,__ __Netverify Delete API,__ Global ID Verification settings, and more, please refer to our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/netverify/callback.md).